Random Surfaces with Boundary: Proof

 \section{Proof}

 The gluing is analyzed similarly to the closed case~\cite{gamburd2006poisson, chmutov2016surface}.
 We randomly label the non-boundary edges by $\{1, \dots, N\}$, uniformly from all $N!$ choices, and independently of the matching that glues them.
-Note that \mbox{$N=3n$} for $T'(n,m)$, and $N=n$ for $S'(n,m)$.
 This extra layer of randomness was originally introduced only for the analysis of the gluing, but here it will come useful also for the study of the boundary.
+As in~\cite{chmutov2016surface}, the same argument applies to both models, where \mbox{$N=3n$} for a surface in $T'(n,m)$ and $N=n$ for~$S'(n,m)$.

 Let $\alpha$ be the order-$N$ permutation that maps every non-boundary edge to the next one clockwise in its polygon, and let $\beta$ map every edge to the one it is glued to.
 Note that $\alpha$~is uniform of cycle type $(3,3,\dots,3)$ or~$(N)$, depending on the model, and $\beta$ is uniform of type $(2,2,\dots,2)$.
 Crucially, the gluing map $\beta$ is independent of the map $\alpha$.
 In the original setting of no boundary, every cycle of $\gamma = \alpha \circ \beta$ corresponds to an internal vertex of the glued surface, and the cycle's length is the number of polygon corners around it.